-She had returned five days later.
+She had returned three days later.
 Matthew didn't see her until dinner that night, and when she announced that she had ended her engagement, he was so relieved, he almost laughed out loud.
 Robert looked as if he would levitate, he was so happy.
 He loathed Sir Richard and had found it increasingly hard to fathom how Mary could marry him.
 Her grandmother looked at her steadily and said, "Well done, my dear."
 Matthew watched Cora.
 He had never been sure how she felt about Richard.
 Her smile at the news was immediate and quite genuine, but Matthew noticed how Mary and her mother found each other's eyes instantly.
 Cora inclined her head slightly and looked at her with deep love and concern, he thought; Mary looked back with what?
 Was it resignation?
 And then she took a sip of wine and looked away.

 After dinner, Mary came over to him.
 The strain of the last days was evident in the circles under her eyes, but she smiled and was more relaxed than he could remember seeing her since Christmas.

 "I'm sure you're exhausted, it can't have been easy," Matthew said, looking at her with concern.

 "I am very tired, but very glad to have it done.
 It's been on my mind for a long time.
 It was as if I were stuck and couldn't move.
 Now I have, and I'm ready for my life to go on."
 She paused, smiled and cocked her head.